What to Expect at Our Synagogue

 How we Pray:

-As a Traditional Synagogue we pray regularly on Shabbos with the option to be seated mixed (men and women) or to seat separately behind a mechitza allowing for three sections, mixed, men only and women only.
+As a Traditional Synagogue we pray regularly on Shabbos with the option to be seated separately (men only and women only) behind a mechitza or seated mixed (men and women), allowing for three sections.
 We hope in this way that all those who come to NCS will find a comfortable space to daven (pray).
 Our service is conducted out of the Artscroll RCA Edition Siddur.
 Most of the service is conducted in the original Hebrew text with no abridgment from traditional prayer, but page numbers are announced frequently.
 We read the full parsha (Torah portion) each Shabbos.
 Please always feel free to ask anyone in the service, at any time, for a page number or explanation of what is taking place.
 We also pray every morning during the week at 7:15am and Sundays at 9:00am.
 Please see the Zmanim section for more details on regular davening (prayer services).